 Day of the Fish by Shannon Dorey

 In Day of the Fish Dorey reveals that the amphibious Nummo were the Goddesses known to the people of the Neolithic and Paleolithic ages.
-The Nummo and Nummo Ancestors were identified with serpents and fish, and they were amphibians like frogs.
+The Nummo and Nummo Ancestors were described as being serpent and fishlike, and were amphibians like frogs.
 Images of frogs, toads, fish, and salamanders appear in many of the goddess artefacts of Old Europe.
 The goddess Artemis was worshiped as a toad in Egypt, Italy, and Lithuania.

-Dorey has also found similarities between the Dogon religion and what was known of the religion of the Jomon people of Japan who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
-The Shakoki-dogu (1000–400 BCE) from the Tokyo National Musum is shown at left with its frog eyes.
+Dorey has found similarities between the Dogon religion and what was known as the religion of the Jomon people of Japan, who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
+The Shakoki-dogu (1000-400 BCE) from the Tokyo National Musum is shown at left with its frog eyes.

 Dorey's research reveals that our current theories about history are based on propaganda perpetrated by the Inquisition and the Roman Catholic Church beginning in the early Middle Ages.
-Her research reveals that this religion was practised in Europe prior to the Inquisition was celebrated in the South of France prior to the Albigensien Crusade, which destoryed the home of the Cathars.
-Those who survived practised this religion in secret.
-This image of Mary Magdalene by George de La Tour shows her with a red skirt in the shape of a fishtail.
+Her research reveals that this religion was practised in Europe prior to the Inquisition and was celebrated in the South of France prior to the Albigensien Crusade, which destroyed the home of the Cathars.
+Those who survived the genocide practised this religion in secret.
+This image of Mary Magdalene (top left) by George de La Tour shows her with a red skirt in the shape of a fishtail.
 Red was a colour associated with the Nummo and the divine feminine in the Dogon religion.
 According to the Dogon, the amphibious alien beings known as Nummo were the ancestors of humanity.

 Dorey believes that the Dogon religion provides us with the real history of our past and that falsehoods about history do not prepare people for the future.
 According to the Dogon, the Nummo were to one day return to Earth.
 The day of the Nummos' return was known to the Dogon as the "Day of the Fish."